micnic/simples/DOCUMENTATION.md

 ### <a name="host-all"/> All Requests

-`.all(route, result)`
+`.all(route, listener[, importer])`

 route: array[strings] or string

-result: function(connection) or string
+listener: function(connection) or string

+importer: function(callback) or object

-Listen for all supported types of requests (`DELETE`, `GET`, `HEAD`, `POST` and `PUT`) and uses a callback function with connection as parameter or a string for rendering (see `Connection.render()`), this is useful for defining general behavior for all types of requests.
-This method has less priority then the other methods described below to allow specific behavior for routes.
+Listen for all supported types of requests (`DELETE`, `GET`, `HEAD`, `POST` and `PUT`) and uses a callback function with connection as parameter or a string for view rendering (see `Connection.render()`).
+The `importer` parameter is used only if the listener is a string and define the data for the view, as a function, the `callback` should provide an object as parameter to be imported in the view.
+This method is useful for defining general behavior for all types of requests.
+This method has less priority than the other methods described below to allow specific behavior for routes.
 Returns current instance, so calls can be chained.

 ### <a name="host-del"/> DELETE Requests

-`.del(route, result)`
+`.del(route, listener[, importer])`

 route: array[strings] or string

-result: function(connection) or string
+listener: function(connection) or string

+importer: function(callback) or object

-Listen for `DELETE` requests and uses a callback function with connection as parameter or a string for rendering (see `Connection.render()`).
+Listen for `DELETE` requests and uses a callback function with connection as parameter or a string for view rendering (see `Connection.render()`).
+The `importer` parameter is used only if the listener is a string and define the data for the view, as a function, the `callback` should provide an object as parameter to be imported in the view.
 Returns current instance, so calls can be chained.

 ### <a name="host-get"/> GET Requests

-`.get(route, result)`
+`.get(route, listener[, importer])`

 route: array[strings] or string

-result: function(connection) or string
+listener: function(connection) or string

+importer: function(callback) or object

-Listen for `GET` requests and uses a callback function with connection as parameter or a string for rendering (see `Connection.render()`).
+Listen for `GET` requests and uses a callback function with connection as parameter or a string for view rendering (see `Connection.render()`).
+The `importer` parameter is used only if the listener is a string and define the data for the view, as a function, the `callback` should provide an object as parameter to be imported in the view.
 Returns current instance, so calls can be chained.

 ### <a name="host-post"/> POST Requests

-`.post(route, result)`
+`.post(route, listener[, importer])`

 route: array[strings] or string

-result: function(connection) or string
+listener: function(connection) or string

+importer: function(callback) or object

-Listen for `POST` requests and uses a callback function with connection as parameter or a string for rendering (see `Connection.render()`).
+Listen for `POST` requests and uses a callback function with connection as parameter or a string for view rendering (see `Connection.render()`).
+The `importer` parameter is used only if the listener is a string and define the data for the view, as a function, the `callback` should provide an object as parameter to be imported in the view.
 Returns current instance, so calls can be chained.

 ### <a name="host-put"/> PUT Requests

-`.put(route, result)`
+`.put(route, listener[, importer])`

 route: array[strings] or string

-result: function(connection) or string
+listener: function(connection) or string

+importer: function(callback) or object

-Listen for `PUT` requests and uses a callback function with connection as parameter or a string for rendering (see `Connection.render()`).
+Listen for `PUT` requests and uses a callback function with connection as parameter or a string for view rendering (see `Connection.render()`).
+The `importer` parameter is used only if the listener is a string and define the data for the view, as a function, the `callback` should provide an object as parameter to be imported in the view.
 Returns current instance, so calls can be chained.

 ### <a name="host-route"/> General routing
-`.route(verb, route, result)`
+`.route(verb, route, listener)`

 verb: 'all', 'del', 'get', 'put' or 'post'

 route: array[strings] or string

-result: function(connection) or string
+listener: function(connection) or string

-Can add listeners for all types of routes.
-The methods described below are just shortcuts to this method.
-For better legibility use shortcuts.
+Add listeners for all types of routes.
+The methods described above are just shortcuts to this method.
+For better readability use shortcuts.
 Returns current instance, so calls can be chained.

 ### <a name="host-error"/> Error Routes